Lesbians in Nazi Germany

-In Nazi Germany, gay women who were sent to concentration camps were often categorized as "asocial", if they had not been otherwise targeted based on their ethnicity or political stances.
-Female homosexuality was criminalized in Austria, but not other parts of Nazi Germany.
+In Nazi Germany, gay women who were sent to concentration camps were often categorised as "asocial", if they had not been otherwise targeted based on their ethnicity or political stances.
+Female homosexuality was criminalised in Austria and other territories, but not in most parts of Nazi Germany.
 Because of the relative lack of interest of the Nazi state in female homosexuality compared to male homosexuality, there are fewer sources to document the situations of lesbians in Nazi Germany.

 Background

 In Berlin, homosexual bars and night clubs opened up in the aftermath of the First World War.
 Notable amongst them was the Mali und Igel, run by entrepreneur Elsa Conrad.
 Inside the bar was a club called Monbijou des Westens.
 The club was exclusive and catered for Berlin's female gay intellectual elite; one famous guest was the actress Marlene Dietrich.
 Each year the club hosted balls with up to 600 women in attendance.
 A campaign to close all homosexual bars, including female ones, began in March 1933.
-All homosexual periodicals (such as Die Freundin) and organizations were also targeted for closure.
+All homosexual periodicals (such as Die Freundin) and organisations were also targeted for closure.

 Historiography

 Historians investigating individual cases have come to varying conclusions.
 Women in Nazi Germany accused of a homosexual relationship faced a different fate depending on their characteristics.
-Those who were Jewish, black, or politically opposed to the regime faced imprisonment in a concentration camp or death—sentences that in some cases were likely made more harsh by the victims' homosexual identity.
+Those who were Jewish, black, or politically opposed to the regime faced imprisonment in a concentration camp or death—sentences that in some cases the victims' homosexual identity supported their persecution.
 In contrast, historian Samuel Clowes Huneke concludes that female gays accused of non-political crimes were not treated differently based on being homosexual, and simply being denounced as gay typically led to a police investigation but no punishment.
 Therefore, he suggests "heterogenous persecution" as one way that homosexual experiences in Nazi Germany might be described.